-The keys to your good health are healthy eating and exercise – balance what you eat and drink so that you have plenty of energy, and move every day to stay physically healthy.
+For you, the keys to good health and wellbeing are healthy eating and exercise.
+If you balance what you eat and drink, you’ll have plenty of energy.
+And moving every day will keep you physically healthy.

-What you eat, how much you exercise, and how you look after yourself all influence your child’s attitudes to health, fitness and wellbeing too.
+And for your children, your good health and wellbeing means you can give them what they need to grow and develop well.
+Also, what you eat, how much you exercise, and how you look after yourself influences your child’s attitudes to health, fitness and wellbeing – now and in the future.

 Healthy eating for parents